 If you’re reading this, I’m going to assume you’re planning a vacation to Maui—yippee for you!
 If you’re not planning a trip to Maui, you should be!
 Seriously though, get on it!

 Anyways, if you’re even remotely considering a trip to Maui and wondering where to stay, this post is for you.
-If you’ve never been before, you might be overwhelmed.
-The first thing most people have to figure out is where to stay in Maui.
-Which part of the island should you stay on?
+If you’ve never been before, you might be overwhelmed…which part of the island should you stay on?
 Are some beaches better than others?
 Are those fancy resorts really worth the money?
 Will a condo save you big bucks?
+I’m going to let you in on everything you need to know!

 Lay of the Land, Maui Style